Usha (actress)

 Usha made her acting debut as a child artist in the 1984 film Nokkethadhoorathu Kannum Nattu.

-Biography

-Usha is an Indian actress and singer in Malayalam movies.
-She has acted in more than 70 movies, and is also a dancer and singer.

 Personal life

-She was born as Haseena to Muhammed Haneef, an A.S.I. and Hafsa Beevi, at Alisherry, Alappuzha, Kerala.
+She was born as Haseena to Muhammed Haneef, an assistant sub-inspector in Kerala Police and Hafsa Beevi, at Alisherry, Alappuzha district, Kerala.
 She has two brothers; Haseeb and Hanees, both of whom are in the film industry.
-She had her primary education from Govt.
-Mohammedan's Higher Secondary School, Alappuzha.
+She had her primary education from Government Mohammedan's Higher Secondary School, Alappuzha.
 She was a theatre artist before becoming a cine artist.
 She debuted as a heroine to Balachandra Menon in the movie Kandathum Kettathum in 1988.
 Later in 2011, she married Nazar Abdul Khader, a Chennai-based businessman.